jkuetemeier/salt-and-pepper-hugo/README.md

+## Archived

+I'm not using this code any more.

+Of course, I'm still using HUGO, but with pipes (https://gohugo.io/hugo-pipes/) and rarely with bootstrap.

+See https://wolfszwinkern.com for more hints on my new hugo projects.

+This code stays here for your reference.
+Enjoy :-)

 # Salt & Pepper

-**Salt & Pepper - A Hugo boilerplate project with [Brunch](https://github.com/jkuetemeier/brunch-hugo-coffee-bootstrap-theme) theme and batteries included**
+**Salt & Pepper - A Hugo boilerplate project with [Brunch](https://github.com/kuetemeier/brunch-hugo-coffee-bootstrap-theme) theme and batteries included**

-## Warning - Alpha

-The project is very young and in an alpha state... you have been warned ;-)

-## Getting started

 # LICENSE